pouyabahri/network-automation/README.md

 # Network Automation using Python and Ansible
-This GitHub Repo focuses on using [Ansible](https://www.redhat.com/en/technologies/management/ansible/network-automation?sc_cid=7015Y000003t7aWQAQ) and [NAPALM](https://github.com/napalm-automation/napalm) for automating network management on Cisco IOS devices.
+This GitHub Repo focuses on using [NAPALM](https://github.com/napalm-automation/napalm) for automating network management on Cisco IOS devices.

-This project aims to streamline network management tasks by utilizing NAPALM and Ansible for network automation.
-NAPALM is a Python library that enables consistent interaction with network devices, regardless of vendor.
-Ansible, an agentless automation tool, simplifies configuration management and orchestration.
-Together, these technologies form a powerful solution for automating network operations.
+This project aims to streamline network management tasks by utilizing NAPALM for network automation.
+NAPALM is a Python library that allows consistent interaction with network devices, regardless of vendor which simplifies configuration management and orchestration.
+It is a powerful solution for automating network operations.

-## Prerequisites

-- Python 3.x

-- Ansible 2.9+

 ## Version History

-### v1.1
+### v1.1 (Latest)
 - New: Added ping before establishing SSH session.

 ```python
 def ping_host(hostname):
     """Ping a host to check if it is reachable."""